Foss Dyke: History

 Navigation through Lincoln and on to Boston was hampered by the shallow draught available under the medieval High Bridge, just below Brayford Pool.
 Sir Joseph Banks, when proposing the construction of the Horncastle Canal knew that the problem needed addressing, and William Jessop was commissioned to survey the Witham and the Foss Dyke in 1791, with particular reference to the junction between the two.
 He proposed a bypass to the south of the city, using the Sincil Dyke, or excavating the channel beneath the bridge, although he recognized that this solution was not ideal, due to the narrow width of the bridge hole, and the lack of a towing path through it.
-However, the city was keen to keep trade within its limits, and improvements to High Bridge, which were completed by 1795, were authorised as part of the Horncastle Canal act of 1792.
+However, the city was keen to keep trade within its limits, and improvements to High Bridge, which were completed by 1795, were authorised as part of the Horncastle Canal Act 1792 (32 Geo.
+3. c.
+107).

 The Witham Navigation was soon needing repairs, and the commissioners asked John Rennie for advice in 1802.
 His report, published in 1803, included recommendations to demolish High Bridge so that a waterway 34 ft wide could be built under a new bridge, and improvements to the Foss Dyke costing £12,260.
 Neither action was followed.
 The canal was difficult to maintain, because much of it ran through sand and quicksand.
 The situation was more complex, because it had been leased to the Ellisons for three generations, and Richard Ellison III was not keen to spend any money on it.
 Income from tolls would have more than covered repairs, but there was little that could be done.
 A challenge to the legality of his lease was considered in the 1820s, but was not thought likely to succeed.
 He died in 1827, and Humphrey Sibthorp, his niece's husband, who was a proprietor on the River Witham, took over responsibility for it.
 He asked Isambard Brunel to survey it, and although he did so in 1833, no improvements were made.